 Springtime in Alaska is truly spectacular.
-Due to the northerly climate, spring is just beginning to take hold in Alaska by May.
 Areas that were brown and dusty weeks earlier explode into lush green speckled with spring flowers.
-Snow banks melt and drain away into the tributaries that feed the mighty Kenai River as well as the Kasilof, Ninilchik and Anchor Rivers.
-The cold of winter gives way to cool mornings and warm days along the shores of some of Alaska ’s most beautiful rivers.
+Snow banks melt and drain into the tributaries feeding the mighty Kenai as well as the Kasilof, Ninilchik and Anchor Rivers.